 Before discussing the differences between short code or long number, we should mention the shared purpose of both number types.
-For any company wanting to optimise customer interaction and the customer experience, these codes are valuable solutions.
+For any company wanting to optimize customer interaction and customer experience, these codes are valuable solutions.
 The main benefit of these numbers is that customers can contact you directly.
 This means you won’t have to send a message first, for customers to reply to.

 In other words, you won’t have to send out and pay for 10.000 messages in order for those 10.000 recipients to be able to interact with you.
 You can just share your number, for example in marketing campaigns, for customers to reply to.
 This can be used for customers to, for example, claim a discount or participate in a competition.
 By not having to send a message out first, you can reduce costs and thus improve the ROI of your campaign.

 Especially when using a number people can recognize, your company’s visibility can improve.
 This brings us to the first difference between short code or long number, in favor of the short code.

 1. Short code increases visibility

 Short codes, typically 4-5 digits long, can contribute to your company’s visibility by choosing a number that is somehow related to your business.
 Consider for example short codes such as 5380 for radio station 538, or 3333 for radio 3FM.
 As you can imagine, this similarity makes it easier for consumers to remember your number.
 Also, it will increase visibility, as people will recognize this number as yours in no time.
 Compared to long numbers, which is usually 10+ digits long, a short code will be the more user-friendly choice.